Houses in Multiple Occupation (HMOs)

 - a variation due to policy or legislation changes

 Please download and complete the form below and return it to [email protected]

 2020 to 2025 scheme

-The new scheme will come into effect from 1 February 2020 for a period of five years.
-A designated area of the borough (identified on the map below) will be subject to Additional HMO Licensing under section 56(1)(a) of the Housing Act 2004 for the following types of HMO:
+The scheme came into effect on the 1st of February 2020 and will last for a period of five years.
+A designated area of the borough (identified on the map below) is subject to Additional HMO Licensing under section 56(1)(a) of the Housing Act 2004 for the following types of HMO: